michael-isichenko/plot/readme.md

 ## Regressogram

 Regressogram (`--rgram` option) is a useful exploratory data analysis (EDA) tool for visual detection of relationships, including nonlinear, among data fields.
-Regressoogram is the primary reason for writing the `plot` tool.
+Regressogram is the primary reason for writing the `plot` tool.

 [Regressogram](https://bookdown.org/egarpor/NP-UC3M/kre-i-reg.html) is a refinement of scatter plot and offers better visualization of high-noise data.
 Given data arrays `(x[],y[])`, `x`-bins `B[]` are chosen either uniform in `x` or to contain samples of equal count (weight).
 An regressogram displays mean and optionally standard deviation of the samples `y[i]` where `x[i]` fall in bin `B` vs the bin position.
 This representation of `y(x)` is similar to a [KNN](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) ML data learner whose complexity increases with finer bins.  `plot` supports weighted regressograms by using a weight data column when computing the mean and the standard deviation.